frc2879-class/LearningJava/README.md

 This repository will also hold lessons and code skeletons for other related tools that we use in building and programming our robots.

 The wiki link (the book-like icon to the right) has more information on the lessons.
+[Or, click here to jump to the main wiki page.]
+(../../../wiki/)